BerkeleyLab/Marble/docs/README_fab.txt

 Two more oddball files, not used for fab: testpoint_map.gbr testpoint_map.gvp
-They are there to produce a PDF that might help troublehsooting: gerbv -p testpoint_map.gvp -x pdf -o testpoint_map.pdf
+They are there to produce a PDF that might help troubleshooting: gerbv -p testpoint_map.gvp -x pdf -o testpoint_map.pdf

 SHA-256 signature file, which can be used to verify the integrity